nanjekyejoannah-zz/SmartXchange/README.md

 * Ruby 2.3, Rails 5.0, using Puma server locally, redis in production

-* Using carrier wave, mini_magick, and fog for uploading images and AWS for storing images
+* Using Carrierwave, Mini_magick, and Fog for uploading images and AWS for storing images

 * Heroku for hosting